dokastho/snprocess/README.md

 * [ ] 1kg check if exists, otherwise download. use settings input flag to do qc on 1kg or not
 * [ ] remove snprocess.log
 * [ ] try to redirect warnings to log
+* [ ] save the plink file to output dur BEFORE LD pruning (that step is just for qc2) but keep this in for qc2